 In short?
 Experts believe AI has the potential to both hinder and improve humanity.

-But, let’s move beyond larger trends and dive into what specific futurists predict for AI.
+But, let’s move beyond larger trends and dive into what specific futurists of note predict for AI.

 Ranging from fears that intelligent robots will eventually destroy us to hopes that AI could solve our toughest medical challenges, futurists run the gamut on their predictions about the future of AI and humanity.

-Let’s explore what these 6 pundits predict for AI:
+Let’s explore what these six pundits predict for AI:

 - Ray Kurzweil